 Publicity.
 Publicity.
 And more good publicity.
 A targeted and well-run restaurant PR campaign is one of the most effective ways to make sure your restaurant stands out.

 So whether you’re launching a new restaurant concept, or you want to raise the profile of an existing venue, I work hard to create compelling stories that showcase your brand and give an insight into the personalities involved.
-It’s why my clients regularly feature in The Sunday Times, The Independent, Observer Food Monthly, Metro, The London Evening Standard and Time Out, and trade publications like Restaurant, and The Caterer.
-Not to mention ITV1 This Morning and Channel 4 Sunday Brunch.
+It’s why my clients regularly feature in The Sunday Times, The Independent, Observer Food Monthly, Metro, The London Evening Standard and Time Out, plus trade publications like Restaurant, and The Caterer.
+Not to mention ITV1 This Morning, Channel 4 Sunday Brunch and BBC1 Saturday Kitchen.

 “PR Superstar is a breath of fresh air.
 Jill Kent delivers more in the first six hours than PR agencies do in the first six months!
 Jill is driven, connected, no-nonsense and importantly, really focused on results.
 I love you Jill…” – David Moore, founder and owner of Pied à Terre and L’Autre Pied